pagehop/api.pagehopapp.com/source/overview.md

 Options are boolean type (true/false) of flags.
 They start with a **:** sign and end with an alphanumeric value (**":option"** is a valid option name, but "option:", "option", ":$", ":-" etc. aren't).

 For example, the NPMSearch recipe - it has an option called :h, which stands for *"Homepage"* and gives results pointing to the homepages of the found NodeJS packages instead of their pages on the npmjs.org website.
-So if we want to search for a package, but go to its home page, we can do this by specifying the option :h before writing the search query (**check the tooltip**):
+So if we want to search for a package, but go to its home page, we can do this by specifying the option :h before writing the search query (we are using the Addresses tool :a to show us where the results are pointing):

 ![](/overview-resources/npm-search-option.png)